dac73/deezer-rpm-builder/README.md

 replacing `<platform>` with either `windows` or `mac`, depending on which sources you would like to build from.

-Once complete, you should have a DEB package in the `out` directory.
+Once complete, you should have a RPM package in the `out` directory.